 The following is a breakdown of several new laws going into effect this January:

 - Voter ID Changes – SB 5 provides voters with more options to obtain required forms of ID.
 This bill comes on the heels of a ruling from a federal court that said Texas’ previous requirements for voter identification at the polls discriminates against black and Latino voters.
-Now anyone who has a “reasonable impediment” to getting a photo ID may show an alternate form of ID, such as a paycheck stub or bank statement, to vote.
+Now anyone who has a “reasonable impediment” to getting a photo ID allows other forms of ID, such as a paycheck stub or bank statement, to vote.
 Lying about the photo ID and then using one of the new alternates to vote is considered a state jail felony offense.

 - ID requirements for credit and debit card users – SB 1381 allows retailers to reject any sale where shoppers cannot or will not show their photo ID.
 Customers must provide a government-issued photo identification which matches the name that is on the card.